jakepscott/Coronavirus_2016_Election/README.md

 ## Getting Started

 To replicate the figures in the article, simply download the folders and code in this repo.
 The order in which you run the files should not matter.
-The set up code for the county-level analysis is in the County_Setup_Code.R file, which is sourced in the analysis files.
+The set up code for the county-level analysis is in the County_Setup_Code.R file, which is sourced in the analysis files and thus does not need to be run seperately.

 ### Prerequisites